Notice of Company Meetings

 The standard articles provide that every resolution shall be decided by a show of hands unless a poll is demanded.
 The standard articles then go on to set out when, and by whom, a poll may be demanded.
 Unless a poll is demanded, a declaration by the chairman that a resolution has been carried or lost on a show of hands will be conclusive evidence of the proceedings.

-Under the standard articles of association, a poll (vote) may be demanded as follows:
+Under the standard articles of association or the constitution, a poll (vote) may be demanded as follows:

 - By the chairman of the meeting

 - By at least three members in person or in proxy

 - By any member or members present in person or by proxy and representing not less than one tenth of the total voting rights of all the members having a right to vote at the meeting

 - By a member or members holding shares conferring voting rights, being shares on which an aggregate sum has been paid up equal to at least 10% of the total amount paid up on all voting shares